szczepanski/cloud-aws/README.md

 provide domain name and type: hosted zone and create.

-In order to have Route 53 manging the DNS, original (go Dady, 1&1, etc) nameservers entries need to be changed to the nameservers entries provided by AWS.
+In order to have Route 53 managing the DNS, original (GoDaddy, 1&1, etc) nameservers entries need to be changed to the nameservers entries provided by AWS.

-Once this is done, entire DNS can be than managed from within Route 53.
+Once this is done, entire DNS can be then managed from within Route 53.

 44. Create A record within Route 53 pointing to the Dev-1 Application Loadbalancer (Simple route policy).
-45. Wait some time to test / resolve new A record (pointig to app LB)
+45. Wait some time to test/resolve new A record (pointing to app LB)